In this article, we profile the 30 most affordable PhD in healthcare administration programs.

 30 Affordable PhD in Healthcare Administration Degree Programs Methodology

-We reviewed over 105 colleges and universities listed by the Center for Educational Statistics (NCES) College Navigator and reputable online sources that offered PhD in healthcare administration degree programs–both online and on-campus.
+We reviewed over 105 colleges and universities listed by the Center for Educational Statistics (NCES) College Navigator and reputable online sources that offered PhD in health administration degree programs.
+These are programs offered both online and on-campus.
 We narrowed our original pool of schools by applying the following criteria: accreditation (regional and/or national), institution and/or program rankings with at least one major publication like U.S. News and World Report, and affordability (graduate tuition/fees less than $25,000 per year).
 We then ranked the programs according to raw affordability.

-Below are the resulting selections for our top 30 most affordable PhD in healthcare administration programs.
+Below is our list of top 30 most affordable PhD in healthcare administration programs.

 #30 – Seton Hall University